samwhaleIV/chain-js/README.md

 ```
 Nice, the order of events is clear, but we can still do better.

-Linking os for creating compounds functions without the explicitness of doing it yourself
+Linking is for creating compounds functions without the explicitness of doing it yourself
 ```js
 let squaredFloorTimesTwo = link(Math.sqrt,Math.floor,value=>value * 2);
 console.log(squaredFloorTimesTwoTimes(26))